-If your little one is big enough for the high chair and solid foods, you have numerous nutritious options at the supermarket to feed your baby.
+If your little one is at least 4 months old and big enough for the high chair and solid foods, you have numerous nutritious options at the supermarket to feed your baby.
 And, if you prepare homemade baby food, you have even more variety: Not only can you pick from all the fruits and vegetables in the produce section, but also frozen veggies and fruit canned in its own juice.
-Making your own food can expose babies to more flavors, which can help them become more adventurous eaters, says Bridget Swinney, MS, RDN, LD.
+Making your own food can expose babies to more flavors, which can help them become more adventurous eaters.
 Furthermore, by avoiding added sugars and salt, you're in greater control of your baby's nutrition.

 If you are interested in preparing your own baby food, but find the idea daunting, start with just a few homemade items to supplement store-bought baby food.
-Mashing a very ripe avocado or banana is a good place to begin and exceptionally simple, says Swinney.
-After that, she recommends preparing nutrient-rich foods that aren't common in the baby food aisle, such as beets, broccoli, turnips, asparagus, spinach, blueberries, kale, mango and papaya.
+Mashing a very ripe avocado or banana is a good place to begin.
+After your baby responds well, you can try preparing nutrient-rich foods that aren't common in the baby food aisle, such as beets, broccoli, turnips, asparagus, spinach, blueberries, kale, mango and papaya.

 Be vigilant about sanitation.
-Use only well-scrubbed and washed produce, and clean hands, utensils and countertops, says Swinney.
+Use only well-scrubbed and washed produce, and clean hands, utensils, cutting boards and countertops.

 - Cook food until it's very tender.
 Steaming and microwaving in just a little water are good methods to retain vitamins and minerals in fruits and vegetables.
 When cooking meats and fish, remove all fat, gristle, skin and bones before cooking.
 Be certain that all meats and fish are cooked to proper temperatures.

 - If you're cooking the same food for the rest of the family, remove the baby's portion before adding salt and seasonings.
+A baby's tastebuds can be very sensitive.
 As the baby grows and becomes more used to table food, feel free to add seasonings other than salt.

 Keeping Baby Safe

+Preparing homemade baby food requires extra care to keep baby's food safe and to retain the nutrients from fresh foods.
 After you've prepared the food, either serve it or refrigerate it right away.
-To avoid illness, throw out leftovers that are more than two days old.
-If you prepare a large batch of food, freeze it in a clean ice cube tray so you have infant-sized portions when you need them.
-Homemade baby food keeps for three to four months in the freezer.
+Keep homemade baby food in a covered container for one or two days in the refrigerator or three to four months in the freezer with a label and date.
 Small portions are ideal because any food that was served, but not eaten, must be thrown out.
-Bacteria thrive in the mouth, explains Krieger, so if a spoon goes into the baby's mouth and then touches the food, that food cannot be saved.
+Bacteria thrive in the mouth, so if a spoon goes into the baby's mouth and then touches the food, that food cannot be saved.